alvinypyim/local-docker-usage/README.md

    Then I can connect to the server through the "bridge" IP usually `10.0.2.15`; and in SQL Server's case `10.0.2.15:1433` or more specifically `10.0.2.15,1433`.
-I don't use the "linking" function provided by Docker/`docker-compose` because it has too many limitations one bad one being forcing us to delete linked service when we want to keep it.
+I don't use the "linking" function provided by Docker/`docker-compose` because it has too many limitations; one bad one being forcing us to delete linked services when we want to keep them.

    Before I turn off my machine,